TobenderZephyr/dsabot/README.md

 ### !tp [attribute1] [attribute2] [attribute3] ([bonus] [-Disadvantage/+Advantages])
 This command also rolls 3 dice and compares their values with entered arguments.
-This one is better suited for people, who did not provide a `.tda`-File or if one of the other numerous Advantages and/or Disadvantages need to be considered aswell.
+This one is better suited for people, who did not provide a `.tdc`-File or if one of the other numerous Advantages and/or Disadvantages need to be taken into account.

 Roll with no Bonus:
 `!tp 11 11 13`